-5 Right of appeal
+6 Right of appeal

-5.1 Parents who are not offered a place for their child have a right to appeal to an Independent Appeal Panel.
+6.1 Parents who are not offered a place for their child have a right to appeal to an Independent Appeal Panel.
 Further information about this process will be provided by the academy.

-6 Fair Access Protocol
+7 Fair Access Protocol

-6.1 Fair Access
+7.1 Fair Access

 Local Authorities are required to have Fair Access Protocols in order to make sure that unplaced children who live in the home local authority, especially the most vulnerable, are offered a place at a suitable school as quickly as possible.
 This includes admitting children above the published admissions number to schools that are already full.
+Students allocated under Fair Access Protocols will take precedence over those on a waiting list.
+Bourne Westfield Primary Academy will participate in Lincolnshire County Council's Fair Access Protocol.

-This policy was reviewed and approved by the Full Governing Body on 11th October 2018.
+This policy was reviewed and approved by the Full Governing Body on 8th October 2019.